LoganWongbangchuad/Top-Ten-Leading-Causes-of-Death-in-the-United-States/README.md

 ## Repository Structure

 - `data/`: Contains datasets used for the analysis.
-- `notebooks/`: Contains Jupyter Notebooks with the analysis and visualizations.
+- `code/`: Contains Jupyter Notebooks with the analysis and visualizations.
-- `results/`: Contains the results of the analysis.

 ## Data Sources

 The data used in this analysis is sourced from data.gov and the CDC.
 Please refer to the `data/` directory for more information on the datasets.

 ## Analysis

-The analysis is performed in the Jupyter Notebooks located in the `notebooks/` directory.
-Each notebook contains detailed exploration, visualization, and predictions.
+The analysis is performed in the Jupyter Notebooks located in the `code/` directory.
+Each notebook contains detailed evaluation, exploration, visualization, and predictions.

-## Results

-The results of the analysis can be found in the `results/` directory.
-This includes summary tables, charts, and other visualizations.